RelativeSpade/RelativeSpade/README.md

 ### Hello there 👋,
 I go by Spade, however do to the username "Spade" being taken on the majority of sites i wish to register on i usually end up as "RelativeSpade", "IAmSpade", or "spadespadespadespadespadespade" and will ususally respond to any of them

-i've been learning development and coding on and off since early 2020, while it scurrently a hobby for me I do intend to hopefully get a job doing it in the future
+i've been learning development and coding on and off since early 2020, while it's currently a hobby for me I do intend to hopefully get a job doing it in the future

 - 🔭 I’m currently working on Voxel Rendering
 - 🌱 I’m currently learning C++ Game Development, and furthering my Skript knowledgge